-In this example, we will create an Employee Login Form and we will validate employee username and password with the database.
+In this example, we will create an Employee Login Form and validate the employee's username and password with the database.

 Development Steps